If your baby stops sleeping well in the 5-8 month age range, it is likely due to one of these 11 reasons. Solve your baby’s sleep problems.

 6-There Have Been Changes or Disruptions to Daily Life

 Disruptions can definitely lead to poor sleep.
 This doesn’t mean you can’t ever have disruptions.
 What it means is to monitor disruptions and how well your individual baby can handle them.

-- Managing Disruptions to the Routine
+- How To Expertly Manage Disruptions to Your Baby Routine

 - Let Your Schedule Serve You, You Don’t Serve Your Schedule

-- Season Changes Disrupting Sleep
+- 5 Ways Season Changes Disrupt Your Child’s Sleep

 7-Waketime (Playtime) Length is Not Correct

 If your baby was sleeping well and now isn’t, then the chances are that baby needs to be awake longer, not a shorter time.
 For more on this topic, see:

 8-Your Child Needs More Stimulation (or Maybe Less!)

 You might need to add in some more physical activity for your baby.
 You might need to change up the toy options to more age-appropriate selections.
 You might need to talk more, sing more, or go on walks.

 9-Your Child is Working on a New Skill

-If your baby is learning to roll over, sit up, crawl, or stand up, there is an excellent chance your baby will practice those skills in the bed.
+If your baby is learning to roll over, sit up, crawl, stand up, or even talk, there is an excellent chance your baby will practice those skills in the bed.

 10-Your Child Needs a Larger Diaper at Night